Disney $50M YouTube TV / DirecTV Stream Settlement (2026)

 March 31, 2026 — Preliminary approval order entered.
 Court preliminarily certified the YouTube TV and DirecTV Stream Settlement Classes for purposes of settlement only.

 July 7, 2026 — Notice Date.
-Class notice begins; the official settlement website goes live; the online claim form opens.
+Class notice is scheduled to begin and the official Epiq settlement website and online claim form are expected to become available around this date.

 September 8, 2026 — Claim & Opt-Out Deadline.
 Last day to file a claim or to request exclusion from the settlement (postmark date).